cmu-delphi/delphi-epidata/docs/api/v5-signals/nssp.md

 ### Geographic Aggregation

-Source files natively contain values for the nation (`nation`), counties (`county`), and Health Service Areas (`hsa_nci`).
-Delphi extracts these levels directly.
+The CDC reports values natively for the nation (`nation`), counties (`county`), and NCI-modified Health Service Areas (`hsa_nci`), which Delphi reads directly.
+State values come from a separate CDC reporting path and are served as published, so a state value is not the mean of its counties.

-For other geographic levels, Delphi aggregates values using population weights:
-- State (`state`), HHS regions (`hhs`), census regions (`census_region`), and census divisions (`census_division`) are aggregated from state records.
-- Hospital Referral Regions (`hrr`) and Metropolitan Statistical Areas (`msa`) are aggregated from county records.

-Because NSSP metrics are percentages, aggregating areas with missing subunits requires imputation strategies:
-- Zero-fill (`zero`): Missing subunits are treated as zero during aggregation.
-- Average-fill (`ave`): Aggregation is weighted only across reporting subunits.
+Delphi derives the remaining levels as a population-weighted mean of the native values.
+State, HHS, census region, and census division are built from state records.
+HRR and MSA are built from county records.
+For a target geography $$g$$ made of sub-units $$c$$ with 2020 census population $$w_c$$ and reported percentage $$p_c$$,

+$$
+\hat{p}_g = \frac{\sum_{c \in g} w_c\, p_c}{\sum_{c \in g} w_c}.
+$$

+Because the source gives percentages rather than counts, a sub-unit that did not report has to be handled explicitly, and the choice is exposed as `fill_method`.
+With `fill_zero`, a missing sub-unit contributes $$p_c = 0$$ but still counts in the denominator.
+With `fill_ave`, a missing sub-unit is dropped from both sums, so $$\hat{p}_g$$ is the weighted mean over reporting sub-units only.
+Native values carry `fill_method = source`.

+This weighting assumes ED visits scale with resident population, which need not hold.
+Denser areas tend to have more and larger EDs and easier access, so per-capita visit rates can differ between urban and rural counties.

 ### Temporal Handling

-All weekly metrics align to the Saturday week-ending date (`time_value`).
+Each value covers one epiweek, labelled by its Saturday week-ending date.

 ### Smoothing

-Smoothed signals are computed and published directly by the CDC using a 3-week trailing moving average.
+The `smoothed_` signals are a trailing 3-week mean, computed and published by the CDC and passed through unchanged.
+Each smoothed value therefore averages 3 weekly points, not 21 daily points.

+### Uncertainty

+This source publishes no standard errors, sample sizes, or confidence intervals.

+---

+## Relationship to V4

+The V4 `nssp` source used the same CDC dataset and the same signal definitions, so the values are directly comparable.
+What changed in V5:

+Geographies.
+V4 served nation, HHS regions, and state.
+V5 adds county, `hsa_nci`, HRR, MSA, census region, and census division.

+Imputation is now a choice.
+V4 baked a single treatment of missing sub-units into each published value.
+V5 computes both and lets the caller pick with `fill_method` (`source`, `fill_zero`, `fill_ave`).

+Signals.
+V5 adds `pct_ed_visits_ari`.
+The COVID-19, influenza, RSV, and combined pairs are unchanged.

+Revisions.
+V5 exposes the full revision history through `/archive/` and point-in-time reads through `/snapshot/`.

 ---